 The New Horizons project is expected to provide the first ever close up view of Pluto.
 Dr. Ennico Smith is one of the program leaders.

 “This probe is really exciting.
-This is a part of the solar system we know very little about,” CCA Physics and Astronomy Professor Victor Andersen said.
+This is a part of the solar system we know very little about,” CCA Physics and Astronomy Faculty Victor Andersen said.

 Some may recall a controversy about a decade back surrounding whether Pluto should have been “demoted” to dwarf planet status.
 Many people didn’t like or understand the move.
 Dr. Ennico Smith will be able to talk about Pluto on that level and also give insight on a galactic body that was missed when Voyager spacecraft in the 1980s visited the outer solar system.